rust-lang/book/src/ch17-02-concurrency-with-async.md

 ### Message Passing

-Sharing data between futures will also be familiar: we will use message passing again, but this with async versions of the types and functions.
-We will take a slightly different path than we did in Chapter 16, to illustrate some of the key differences between thread-based and futures-based concurrency.
-In Listing 17-9, we will begin with just a single async block—*not* spawning a separate task like we spawned a separate thread.
+Sharing data between futures will also be familiar: we’ll use message passing again, but this with async versions of the types and functions.
+We’ll take a slightly different path than we did in Chapter 16, to illustrate some of the key differences between thread-based and futures-based concurrency.
+In Listing 17-9, we’ll begin with just a single async block—*not* spawning a separate task like we spawned a separate thread.

 <Listing number="17-9" caption="Creating an async channel and assigning the two halves to `tx` and `rx`" file-name="src/main.rs">